Living-with-machines/DeezyMatch/README.md

 These three files can be downloaded directly from `inputs` and `dataset` directories on [DeezyMatch repo](https://github.com/Living-with-machines/DeezyMatch).

-**Note on vocabulary:** `characters_v001.vocab` contains all characters in the wikigaz, OCR, gb1900, and santos training and test datasets (7,540 characters from multiple alphabets, containing special characters).
+**Note on vocabulary:** `characters_v001.vocab` combines all characters from the different datasets we have used in our experiments (Santos et al, 2018 and other datasets which will be described in a forthcoming publication).
+It consists of 7,540 characters from multiple alphabets, containing special characters.

 ## Run DeezyMatch as a Python module or via command line